akumoplatform/akumo/README.md

 The _Akumo Platform_ is an awesome and new way to _create_, _automate_ and _test_ **Microservices** and **Enterprise applications**.

-In the background, Akumo use Java in a transparent way to support scripts realize complex tasks.
+In the background, Akumo use Java in a transparent way to support that scripts realize complex tasks.
 But basically Akumo's script language is JavaScript.

 Moreover the Platform is so easy to extend and reuse, by the way all technology was developed thinking on three main features: